Best GEO Tools for 2026: 10 Platforms Compared

 Peec AI — best overall for most teams

 Peec AI is the tool I'd point most teams to first.
-The Berlin-based startup raised roughly €7M in its first months and built a clean, focused product that does the core job well: it runs your prompts daily across ChatGPT, Perplexity and Google AI Overviews (with Claude, Grok and DeepSeek as paid add-ons) and reports visibility, position and sentiment without burying you in features you won't use.
+The Berlin-based startup raised a $21M Series A in late 2025 (about $29M total) and built a clean, focused product that does the core job well: it runs your prompts daily across ChatGPT, Perplexity and Google AI Overviews (with Claude, Grok and DeepSeek as paid add-ons) and reports visibility, position and sentiment without burying you in features you won't use.

 Two things make it the value pick.
 First, unlimited user seats on every plan, which is rare and a real saving for agencies and growing teams.
 Second, the Starter plan at around €89/mo is genuinely usable, tracking 25 daily prompts and analyzing about 2,250 AI answers a month, with multi-country tracking unlocking on Pro (€199/mo).

-- Pros: Fast onboarding, daily refresh, unlimited seats, sentiment and position built in, transparent self-serve pricing.
+• Pros: Fast onboarding, daily refresh, unlimited seats, sentiment and position built in, transparent self-serve pricing.

-- Cons: It's a tracker first.
+• Cons: It's a tracker first.
 The newer "Actions" feature (in beta) turns data into a prioritized GEO to-do list, but on the whole Peec shows you where you stand better than it tells you exactly what to do next.
 Top engines cost extra.

-- Who it's for: In-house marketers and agencies that want serious multi-engine tracking without enterprise pricing or a sales call.
+• Who it's for: In-house marketers and agencies that want serious multi-engine tracking without enterprise pricing or a sales call.

 If money is no object and you operate at scale, Profound is the category leader, and it isn't especially close on data depth.
 It raised a $96M Series C in early 2026 at a reported $1B valuation, the most-funded company in the space, and works with 700-plus enterprises including a chunk of the Fortune 500.